matt-dray/earl18-presentation/README.md

 You can [view the presentation in your browser](https://matt-dray.github.io/earl18-presentation/).

+## Xaringan

 The presentation was built using [the excellent `xaringan` package](https://bookdown.org/yihui/rmarkdown/xaringan.html).

 You should know about some [keyboard shortcuts](https://bookdown.org/yihui/rmarkdown/xaringan-key.html):

 * to present: use `c` to clone the window (for your audience) then `p` for presenter mode (in the window on your own screen)
 * `f` for fullscreen